 The organization operating the Order Filler and the Modalities is responsible for synchronizing Procedure and Protocol Codes between all the systems that use such codes.
 IHE does not yet define a common mechanism for code synchronization or access.

-Regarding the origin and mappings of the attributes returned in a MWL query, refer to RAD TF-2 Appendix B: HL7 Order Mapping to DICOM MWL.
+Regarding the origin and mappings of the attributes returned in a MWL query, refer to RAD TF-2: Appendix B - HL7 Order Mapping to DICOM MWL.

-The details of the C-FIND Response from the DICOM MWL SOP Class are depicted in Table 3.7.4.1.2.2-1 and appendix A. At the time images are being created/generated, these attributes will be stored into the DICOM image instance headers.
-The Acquisition Modality may need additional information; however this is beyond the scope of this document.
-Refer to RAD TF-1, Appendix A for a discussion of Accession Number and Procedure ID.
+The details of the C-FIND Response from the DICOM MWL SOP Class are depicted in Table 3.7.4.1.2.2-1 and Appendix A. At the time images are being created/generated, these attributes will be stored into the DICOM image instance headers.
+The Acquisition Modality may need additional information; however, this is beyond the scope of this document.
+Refer to RAD TF-1: Appendix A for a discussion of Accession Number and Procedure ID.

 It is the responsibility of the Order Filler to ensure that the patient and procedure information is current in the Modality Worklist response.
 The Order Filler receives patient and procedure updates through Transactions ENDO-1 and RAD-12.